The Bondi universe: Can negative mass drive the cosmological expansion?: Negative mass

+Overall, our framework remains close in spirit to the \LCDM scenario --- where the dark energy component acts as a fluid with positive energy density and negative pressure --- but with one crucial distinction: in our case, the expansion is driven by a negative-mass component whose repulsive gravitational effect leads to runaway acceleration.
+In both pictures, the dark-energy or negative-mass sector couples to luminous matter exclusively through gravity.
+However, in the \LCDM model, dark energy (in the form of a cosmological constant) possesses a time-independent and spatially uniform density, whereas our negative-mass component exhibits a nontrivial gravitational dynamics.

-As is customary \cite{Manfredi2018}, we distinguish among three types of mass: the active gravitational mass $m_a$, the passive gravitational mass $m_p$, and the inertial mass $m_i$.
+In a Newtonian framework, we may distinguish three types of mass: the active gravitational mass $m_a$, the passive gravitational mass $m_p$, and the inertial mass $m_i$ \cite{Manfredi2018}.
 The active gravitational mass appears on the right-hand side of Poisson’s equation, which governs the gravitational potential $\phi$: \be \Delta \phi = 4\pi G \rho = 4\pi G m_a n, \ee where $n$ denotes the number density and $\rho$ the mass density.
 The passive gravitational mass determines the response of a body to a gravitational field, as expressed by the relation ${\bm F} = -m_p \nabla\phi$, where ${\bm F}$ is the force.
 Finally, the inertial mass characterizes the relationship between momentum and velocity, given by ${\bm p} = m_i \dot {\bm r}$, where the dot represents differentiation with respect to time.
 Consequently, Newton’s second law, $\dot {\bm p}={\bm F}$, yields the equation of motion: $ \ddot {\bm r} = -(m_p/m_i) \nabla\phi$.

-The equivalence principle (EP) asserts the identity of inertial and passive gravitational masses, $m_i = m_p$, thereby rendering a gravitational field locally indistinguishable from an acceleration.
-However, the EP imposes no constraint on the active gravitational mass, which may, in principle, differ from the other two.
-In contrast, Newton’s third law --- the principle of action and reaction --- requires equality between the active and passive gravitational masses, $m_a = m_p$, to ensure that the net force on an isolated system of interacting particles vanishes, thereby preserving momentum conservation.